GBRC dataset and record audit Covid-19 highlights importance of audit...Read More

 In Guernsey, black-backed meadow ants, Formica pratensis, are typically found on the south cliffs.
 This rare ant species is Near Threatened on the IUCN Red List, so we survey the nests every year and mark their nests with red flags so the land management team can see them.

-This September, while wandering the lanes of St Saviours, a long way from the south cliffs, Russell Le Conte took this photo.
+This September, while wandering the lanes of St Saviour, a long way from the south cliffs, Russell Le Conte took this photo.

 Could it be?